The Royal Adelaide Hospital is located at the corner of North Terrace and West Terrace, at the west end of the city.

 If you are travelling from the East, there are two options.
 You can turn right at the North Terrace and George Street intersection before SAHMRI, or proceed over the North Terrace and West Terrace intersection before turning right at the first set of traffic lights.

 Patient and visitor parking is located underground on levels 1 and 2.
 The majority of public parking is available for up to 24 hours.

 For those wanting short-term access only, a two-hour 'pay and display' zone is located near the Emergency Department on level 2.
 A ticket must be purchased from a machine in this area and displayed on your dashboard.

 A number of short-term disabled parking spaces are available in the level 2 'pay and display' zone near the Emergency Department.
-Parking in these spaces is free for up to two hours and is available only to state government issued Disability Parking Permit holders.
+Parking in these spaces is free for up to two hours and is available to all South Australian and interstate issued Disability Parking Permit holders.
+Overseas disability parking permits are not recognised in South Australia.

 Longer-term disabled parking spaces are located across levels 1 and 2.
 Costs are as per car parking.
 Please display your Disability Parking Permit at all times.